markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 You might want to use passwords for both the GPG and SSH keys, your employer might even have a rule for this.
 To avoid annoyances in your workflows make sure your system has some sort of keychain manager and can keep the passwords for a period of time.

-Since the setups vary for each operating system and is also out of scope for this post, I leave it to you to figure it out.
+Since the setups vary for each operating system and this part is also out of scope for this post, I leave it to you to figure it out.

 ## Who's pushing?